MattBoraske/Python_Machine_Learning/README.md

 A collection of various machine learning projects written in Python.

 ## Projects
-Diagnosis of COVID-19 from Chest CT Using Decision Trees
+1. Diagnosis of COVID-19 from Chest CT Using Decision Trees
+2. Modify Image to Consist of N Most Popular Pixel Colors